mozilla-services/docs/source/token/apis.rst

     Asks for new token given some credentials in the Authorization header.

-    By default, the authentication scheme is BrowserID but other schemes can potentially be used if supported by the login server.
+    By default, the authentication scheme is Mozilla Accounts OAuth 2.0 but other schemes can
+    potentially be used if supported by the login server.

     - **app_name** is the name of the application to access, like **sync**.